 Utility COVID-19 Resources

-We’re here to help utility staff address challenges associated with the declared public health emergency for COVID-19.
+We’re here to help utility staff address challenges during the COVID-19 pandemic.
 Below are some FAQs intended to connect utility staff with information and resources they need during this period.

 Q: Who should I call to get information or ask questions about PSC rules and customer issues?